apace100/origins-docs/docs/origins/arachnid.md

 _You don't get slowed in cobweb and cobweb doesn't have a hitbox for you unless you sneak.
 You can also climb in cobweb if your climbing ability is toggled on.
 Hitting a living entity will create a temporary cobweb for 3 seconds at their position, with a cooldown of 6 seconds.
 All non-arthropods which are touching cobweb will glow on your screen.
 Combining two string in a crafting grid will produce a cobweb block._

 Power ID: `origins:master_of_webs`

+### Arthropod (Hidden)
+No description.

+_You are classified as an arthropod, meaning you receive more damage from weapons enchanted with Bane of Arthropods._

+Power ID: `origins:arthropod`